-- 40 percent of the runaway and homeless youth population identifies as lesbian, gay, bisexual, transgender, or questioning (LGBTQ) as compared to 10 percent in the general population.
+- 40 percent of the homeless youth population identifies as lesbian, gay, bisexual, transgender, or questioning (LGBTQ) as compared to 10 percent in the general population.

 - About 25 percent of the homeless population has a serious mental illness, including chronic depression, bipolar disorder, and schizophrenia.